J

 $188M

-Rockefeller's oil monopoly generated $90 million annually while Stanford's entire adjusted peak wealth was $75 billion—but one controlled 90% of a commodity while the other owned the rails connecting America.
+Rockefeller's oil empire generated $90 million annually while Stanford's entire adjusted peak was $75 billion—but that math reveals why controlling a commodity beats controlling a route.

 John D. Rockefeller's Revenue